mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 You can click on any elements on the map in the preview pane to inspect the data fields and values within your layers.
 The layer name and color are shown so you can inspect multiple layers if features overlap.

+You can also view the data fields for a layer when in the configuration view for a layer by switching the toggle in the upper left corner from __Configure__ to __Fields__.

 ### Saving

 At this point you should save your project.
 Click the __Save As__ button at the top of the window, or use the keyboard shortcut `Control+S` (`Command+S` on Mac OS X).